 How Parents Can Help Their Kids Learn Financial Health

 We get asked by parents how they can help their children learn about financial health, often with the goal that the children would not “repeat the same mistakes that I made.”
-Many parents assume they need to wait until a child is school age or even a teenager before they can start learning about these topics, and they’re surprised when we tell them how early you can start: about three years old.
-Supporting your child to learn at these early ages will help them develop skills that are fundamental to financial health in adulthood.
+Many parents assume they need to wait until a child is school age or even a teenager before they can start learning about these… Continue reading How Parents Can Help Their Kids Learn Financial Health

 FHI developed the “Cornerstone – Foundation in Financial Health” program (originally called “Bootstraps Asset Building Education”) almost 15 years ago.
 Since then, we have delivered the program across the country, helping tens of thousands of people with this new, more effective approach to financial education.
 Person-Centered Financial Education at Our Core Through the development and… Continue reading Focus on Foundations